abc579/tcp-client-server-hello/README.md

 # tcp-client-server-hello

-This is a simple project on which we have a server and a client.
+This is a simple project on which we have a server and a client; the server sends a message to the client after accepting their connection.

-First, we should run the server; then the client.
+Naturally, the first thing to run is the server, that is, the server must be running before invoking the CLIENT program.

 # Compilation

-Run `make`
+Run `make`; this will compile both the server and the client.

 # Execution